 - About 0.7% of the US population identify themselves as Hindus.

 - Around 94% of the global Hindu population resides in India.

-Now that we have some idea about the sheer volume of people who practice this religion vehemently, let us learn about some mesmerizing Hinduism facts that you need to know about:
+Now that we have some idea about the sheer volume of people who practice this religion vehemently, let us learn about some mesmerizing Hinduism facts and beliefs that you need to know about:

 1. There is no clear origin

 Hinduism does not have a founder or even a founding event.
 The religion evolved from various religious and cultural changes in India.
 There are no specific starting point or beginning for this religion, according to experts.

 The religious practices and traditions followed in Hinduism can be traced back to thousands of years.
 In fact, some practitioners believe that Hinduism is eternal.

 Hinduism is believed to be the oldest religion in the world with its traditions dating back over 2,000 to 4,000 years.
 Researchers from a 2019 study explain “Claimed to be the oldest living religion in the world, Hinduism is a huge network of concepts, beliefs and rituals initiated more than two thousand years ago in ancient India.”

 The Vedas were written during the Vedic Period circa 1500 – 500 BCE, while the Indus Valley Civilisation existed before 2000 BCE.
 This is surely one of the most interesting Hinduism facts.